-- Any government-approved eight-hour certification course counts for your three CCB laws, regulations and business practices credits plus your five hours of Series A business practices courses.
+- Any government-approved eight-hour certification course counts for your three CCB laws, regulations and business practices credits plus your five hours of other approved courses.

 How do contractors get credit?

-The CCB will apply your credits when you present your lead training certificate to obtain or maintain your CCB lead license.
+The CCB applies credits when you present your lead training certificate to obtain or maintain your CCB lead license.